For each of the following structures, assign the configuration of... | Channels for Pearson+

 A

-(a) An achiral molecule with an (S) configuration, without a plane of symmetry and no meso structure
+(a) A chiral molecule with (R,R) configuration, without a plane of symmetry and no meso structure

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (S,R) configuration, without a plane of symmetry and no meso structure

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (S,R) configuration, without a plane of symmetry and no meso structure

 B

-(a) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(a) A chiral molecule with (S,S) configuration, without a plane of symmetry and no meso structure

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure

 C

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (S,R) configuration, without a plane of symmetry and no meso structure

-(b) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (S,R) configuration, without a plane of symmetry and no meso structure

 D

-(a) A chiral molecule with an (R) configuration, without a plane of symmetry and no meso structure
+(a) A chiral molecule with (S,R) configuration, without a plane of symmetry and no meso structure

-(b) An achiral molecule with an (S) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (R,R) configuration, without a plane of symmetry and no meso structure

-(b) An achiral molecule with an (S) configuration, without a plane of symmetry and no meso structure
+(b) A chiral molecule with an (R,R) configuration, without a plane of symmetry and no meso structure